Lactuca sativa ‘Buttercrunch’

 Be sure to clear heavy snowfall that may accumulate on top of the cold frames to avoid caving in or damage from the weight.
 Frames with strong construction can last through many years of repeated use.

-If you prefer a more aesthetic approach or your skill at this type of handiwork leaves something to be desired, fancier or pre-assembled versions are available, like this aluminum option that is available for purchase from Amazon.
+If you prefer a more aesthetic approach or your skill at this type of handiwork leaves something to be desired, fancier or pre-assembled versions are available, like this wooden option that is available for purchase from Amazon.

 ‘Buttercrunch’ lettuce is an excellent choice for container growing.
 In a relatively small space, over the course of a few months, you can produce more than one crop with the added benefit of mobility.

 Plants in containers can be moved indoors or to a controlled environment, and protected from infestation, foraging animals, and damaging weather conditions.

 There are two reasons that ‘Buttercrunch’ lettuce could be grown in a tray.

 Starting a layer of seeds in a shallow tray will result in a dense carpet of sprouts, which can then be harvested and used as microgreens.